 BeyondCron servers automatically form a cluster when started, providing high availability.
 Unlike some application clusters, BeyondCron clusters are masterless, with automatic recovery on node failure.
 See high availability.

-When a server is added to a BeyondCron cluster, job scheduling is automatically re/distributed across all servers, ensuring that BeyondCron does not become CPU or memory constrained as your environment grows.
+When a server is added to a BeyondCron cluster, job scheduling is automatically re/distributed across all servers, ensuring that BeyondCron does not become CPU or memory constrained as your environment.
 See horizontal scaling.

 BeyondCron supports container scheduling within Kubernetes and Mesos clusters.

 Your request has been received by BeyondCron, and we will reply shortly.